Samuel Lewkenor

 In his preface to his Discourse on Universities (1600) Samuel claimed to be "one that hath more usually been acquainted with the warlike sound of martial drums than with the schools".
 He dedicated the work to his uncle, Sir Richard Lewkenor, Chief Justice of Chester and presiding judge of the Council in the Marches at Ludlow.
 It was through this connection that Samuel married Jane Hopton, the widow of Richard Cresset (d.1601) of Upton Cressett, Shropshire.

 Samuel served as M.P. for Bishop's Castle in 1604 while his brother Lewes sat for Bridgnorth.
 In June he moved that Eton College and Winchester schools be added to a bill preventing the wives and children of Masters of Colleges from residing at college, his cousin, Edward, voted against the Bill.
-During the trial of the Gunpowder plotters in 1606 Lewkenor complained of jostling on the benches due to the Warden of the Fleet prison selling tickets to the spectacle, leading to overcrowding of the members.
+During the trial of the Gunpowder Plot participants in 1606 Lewkenor complained of jostling on the benches due to the Warden of the Fleet prison selling tickets to the spectacle, leading to overcrowding of the members.
 Samuel quipped that the warden should be committed to the Tower and placed in the famous cell known as Little Ease because he ‘caused them to stand in little ease’.

 No more is heard of him after the Parliament of 1610: his wife died in 1611 and he was not mentioned in his uncle Richard's will of 1615, by which time it is presumed he was deceased.